-Dylan was discovered by John Hammond, the music producer who did so much to recover American folk song, and Dylan has been following along the same path ever since.
+Dylan is one of the great folk song archivists.
 He recovered this transcendent 19th century folk hymn from a 1960s Doc Watson recording, using it to conclude his album of covers, World Gone Wrong, a pivotal record in his career.
 A song set at a graveside, it’s about resignation, compassion and salvation.
 Perhaps his single finest musical performance.

 5. Never Say Goodbye (Planet Waves)